artkrsk/arts-base/README.md

 - **Plugin** - Main plugin class with service container
 - **Service** - Business logic and functionality
 - **Manager** - WordPress integration (hooks, filters, admin)

-## License

-GPL-3.0-or-later - Compatible with WordPress

-This library is licensed under GPL-3.0-or-later to ensure compatibility with WordPress and GPL-licensed plugins.